hdoordt/stm32f103-sx1261-minimal-rs/README.md

 - Install openocd and [Rust](https://rustup.rs/)
 - Connect the Nucleo-STM32F103
 - Start openocd in this directory
-- In another termial window: run `cargo run`
+- In another termial window: run `cargo run --release`